Subhranil2004/digits-in-ink/README.md

 ```python
 (x_train, y_train),(x_test, y_test) = tensorflow.keras.datasets.mnist.load_data()
 ```

-## Steps to run the code
+## Steps to run the MNIST_Classification.ipynb
-- Upload the `MNIST_Classification.ipynb` to Google Colab and run the notebook (As Colab was used originally for training purpose)
+- Upload the `MNIST_Classification.ipynb` to Google Colab and run the notebook (As Colab was used originally for training purposes)
-- To run the ipynb in local machine, just remove the code: `from google.colab import drive; drive.mount('/content/drive')` and set the paths to save and load the model accordingly.
+- To run the ipynb on a local machine, remove/ comment-out the code: `from google.colab import drive; drive.mount('/content/drive')` and set the paths to save and load the model accordingly.
 - To test the model without training, use the `.h5` model files in the `models` directory.

 ## Results